top of page

 Wetland Assessment

-I am interested in understanding, testing, and refining vegetation tools for wetland assessment.
-A lot of my work centers around the floristic quality assessment index (FQI).
-I have conducted wetland FQI studies in upstate New York, Oklahoma, Kentucky, and Illinois.
-I am currently working on a series of projects aimed at characterizing reference floristic quality and finding short-cuts to traditional Floristic Quality Assessment.
+The Jog lab is interested in understanding, testing, and refining vegetation tools for wetland assessment.
+A lot of our work centers around the floristic quality assessment index (FQI).
+I have conducted wetland FQI studies in upstate New York, Oklahoma, Kentucky, Ohio, and Illinois.
+We are currently working on a series of projects aimed at characterizing reference floristic quality and finding shortcuts to traditional Floristic Quality Assessment.

 IMG_20190611_101454-EFFECTS (1).jpg